USTakAssociation/playtak-api/README.md

 ## TODO
 - create user auth endpoints and test
 - dockerize app
+- automatically setup db files in the project and fill with dummy data
 - setup API key registration to track usage
 - add automated versioning and setup release artifacts with github
 - build out more robust deploy and rollback